 Athletes of all types, from the weekend warrior to the world-class athlete, utilize a Chiropractor because it is a drug-free way to better health and better athletic performance.
 Chiropractic care has been shown to increase hand-eye coordination, stamina, and reaction time, as well as decrease recovery time, healing time, and the rate of injury for the athlete.
-This includes sports like baseball, basketball, football, golf, soccer, tennis, and volleyball.
+This includes sports like baseball, basketball, football, golf, soccer, tennis, lacrosse, and volleyball.

 - Chiropractic adjustments help ensure that the body functions as efficiently as possible including maximizing healing and recovery from all types of injuries.

 - “I would estimate that at least 90% of world-class athletes use a Chiropractor on a regular basis to prevent injuries and to improve their performance.”
 Sean Atkins, Ph.D., Exercise Physiologist

 The science of Chiropractic is founded on the physiological fact that a proper nerve supply is essential to controlling and regulating the functioning of the human body.

 - The central nervous system controls every activity in the body by sending and receiving nerve messages and is protected by the bones of the spine called vertebrae.

 As a Doctor of Chiropractic, I detect and correct these misalignments of the spine, called Vertebral Subluxations, by physically adjusting the spine.
 This restores the spine and nervous system to a more optimal level of function, which maximizes the body’s performance and healing potential.